PhapNguyenHoangViet/000062_CICDonEKS/content/2-Preparation-steps/4-Install-eksctl/_index.md

 #### Installing eksctl

-1. In this section we will install the eksctl tool into CloudShell Workspace.
+1. In this section we will install the eksctl tool into CloudShell.
 - Run the command to download the eksctl tool.
 ```
 curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp